 Use your smartphone to record (perhaps a Pivot could be of use?) and then buy low-cost video editing software to clean it up.
 Finally, you can find royalty-free stock music online, including at Soundstripe.

 Offering creative people excellent background music for their videos is our special project.
 We work directly with talented artists to bring you tons of great music in a wide variety of genres, including a growing selection of corporate music.
-For a low monthly or yearly subscription, you can access our entire music library.
+You can access our entire music library with a single subscription.
 That means unlimited stock music for all your Kickstarter projects.

 We give you the music to fund your dreams!
 (Unless that dream is to create a watercolor cat calendar.
 That’s been done!)